-Council and Committee meetings are held on the second Tuesday of each month and the Development Assessment Panel (DAP) meetings are held on the fourth Wednesday of each month.
+Council and Committee meetings are held on the second Tuesday of each month and the Council Assessment Panel (CAP) meetings are held on the fourth Wednesday of each month.

-Council, Committee and DAP agenda papers are available at the Council meeting or from the Civic Centre and Library - Council Offices on the Friday before the meeting.
+Council, Committee and CAP agenda papers are available at the Council meeting or from the Civic Centre and Library - Council Offices on the Friday before the meeting.
 Minutes are available on the Friday following the meeting or within five days of the meeting.
-Council and DAP agendas, reports and minutes can also be accessed on Council's website - refer to the links on the left.
+Council and CAP agendas, reports and minutes can also be accessed on Council's website - refer to the links on the left.